MAIN‘s Durham branch is the home of its post-diagnostic support service for adults aged 16+.

 - Letters to potential or current employers regarding reasonable adjustments for interviews or workplace environments

-You’ll need to speak to someone through a buzzer at the door to be let in.
-If this is anxiety provoking, we recommend taking someone with you who can help.
+You’ll need to speak to someone through a buzzer at the door to get in.
+If this is anxiety provoking, we recommend taking someone with you.

 MAIN Durham is located at the top of a relatively narrow flight of stairs.
-Unfortunately there are no lifts or stairlifts available.
+Unfortunately no lifts or stairlifts are available.

-Free parking is available in a small car park behind MAIN’s office.
-Parking is also available in parallel parking bays along Front Street.
-Both parking options can often be full so allow plenty of time to find a space.
+Free parking is available in a small car park behind MAIN’s office, as well as in parallel parking bays along Front Street.
+Both parking options are often full so allow plenty of time to find a space.

 For Eric’s page about all of the services MAIN provides, click here.
 And MAIN’s other branches can be found here: Middlesbrough, Redcar, Stockton.